BrandonTang89/PythonGradingSystem/README.md

 Note, in the "python_grader_module.py", one can choose whether or not to use Docker sandboxing (see below).
 It is highly recommended to enable that (default) to protect one's infrastructure.
 However, if you trust your users or are running the system on an already sandboxed machine (like a VM), then disabling the option results in higher grading speeds due to less overhead in starting the docker container for each testcase.

-To disable docker sandboxing, edit line 5 of "python_grader_module.py"
+To enable docker sandboxing, edit "web_server.py"
 <pre>
-use_docker = False
+use_docker = True
 </pre>

 ## Adding New Problems